section-engineering-education/engineering-education/content/articles/collapsible-sidebar-with-react-and-ant-design-library/index.md

 #### Creating the sidebar components
 Creating our Sidebar component is quite easy.
 We will repeat the same steps we took when creating the `Navbar.js`.
 However, this time, the filename should be `Sidebar.js`.

-The `Sidebar` component, which is the focus of this article, will comprise of the following elements
+The `Sidebar` component, which is the focus of this article, will be comprised of the following elements:
 - Icons.
 - Texts.
 - Toggle Button.